 Most clients contact as soon as they find out they are expecting, and because of the demand spaces fill fast.
 Fill our our online intake form to apply becoming one of our clients for your pregnancy.
 Our office administrator will contact you via email within 3 business day's to let you know if we have space, and then proceed to book you an appointment between 9-11 weeks gestation.
 If you are further along in your pregnancy - still apply!
 Sometimes we have cancellations or space open depending on the month you are due.

 Here we work in a shared care model where clients are assigned to a team of midwives.
 During the course of the pregnancy, our goal is to provide clients with many opportunities to meet each midwife on their team.
 Your midwives work together to provide prenatal, labour and birth, and postpartum care.
 Teams rotate through a 6 week rotation to ensure there is one midwife on call and one conducting clinic appointments.
 With this schedule, clinic is rarely cancelled due births, and a is midwife on call 24/7 to answer any urgent pages, assess labour and attend deliveries.
 Normally there are two midwives present at each birth, whether the birth takes place at home or in the hospital.
-We are all committed to practicing in a very similar way so that you can develop of relationship of trust with all of us.
+The backup Midwife that attends your birth will be a midwife from one of our 4 teams.
+There is always a small chance that a known midwife from your team may not be your primary during labour and delivery because your Midwife is attending another birth, or sleeping due to a prior delivery.
+In any case, we are all committed to practicing in a very similar way so that you can develop of relationship of trust with all of us.

 Your midwife team is available by pager to answer questions and provide reassurance during early labour.
 When you think you may be in active labour, your midwife will either assess you at your home or meet you at the hospital.
 If your labour is induced, your midwives will work together with the obstetrical staff to ensure you receive seamless care.
 Inductions involving oxytocin do not require a transfer of care to the obstetrician on-call.
 Midwives are trained to recognize and manage emergencies that can occasionally arise, and will involve hospital staff (obstetricians, family doctors, nurses, etc.) if needed, however at a normal birth, your midwife will catch the baby, provide you support during labour, preform a newborn exam after delivery and help with breastfeeding prior to being discharged from the hospital.